Aikido in Study

 6. Preforming Nage’s role – (Doing techniques) Harmonising with Energy (Ki)

-7. Shadow movement practice – Kata , Mediation with movement
+7. Shadow movement practice – including Kata and Moving Mediation

 8. Ki training – Mediation, Ki-ia, Ki Breathing